Scrolling and Zooming

 On the tool panel are several tools for working with the way images are displayed.
 You can pan around in a large image to see more of it, or zoom in for finer detail work.

-These tools can also be used without having to rely on the buttons on the tool panel.
-Holding CTRL+Shift on the keyboard while dragging on the buffer display will let you pan around without switching tools.
+Holding CTRL+Shift on the keyboard while dragging on your image will let you pan around without switching tools.
 Doing the same with the Right Mouse Button will zoom in and out.

 There are also other keyboard shortcuts for working with the display.